 This website is a meeting place and knowledge center for people who want to make this vision a reality—in Chicago and in other major cities throughout the world.

 Throughout this site, we use graphics like the one shown above to visualize this as a long-term strategy that will take the involvement of many people, organizations, and leaders over the course of many years.

-The issue we address, poverty in inner city neighborhoods, is complex and extensive.
-The information hosted on this website therefore provides a wide range of information in many different sections.
-It may be difficult for first-time visitors to know where to start or what to look for.
+The issue this site addresses, poverty in inner-city neighborhoods, is complex and extensive.
+The information hosted on this web site, therefore, provides a wide range of information in many different sections.
+It may be difficult for first-time visitors to know where to start, or what to look for.

 Thus, we hope you will browse the site like you would the first time you go to a new shopping center with hundreds of stores.
 Open the various sections and links to see what they offer, then go on to the next section.
 Bookmark those that you feel will be most useful to you so that when you visit again, you can spend more time there.